2015 Paris Terror Attacks Fast Facts

 Bataclan

--- 9:40 p.m. - Three attackers armed with assault weapons arrive at Bataclan concert hall.
+-- 9:40 p.m. - Three attackers armed with assault weapons arrive at the Bataclan concert hall.
 The gunmen enter the small concert hall and open fire as a performance is underway by the US band Eagles of Death Metal.

--- 9:40 p.m. - Three attackers armed with assault weapons arrive at Bataclan concert hall.
+-- 9:40 p.m. - Three attackers armed with assault weapons arrive at the Bataclan concert hall.
 The gunmen enter the small concert hall and open fire as a performance is underway by the US band Eagles of Death Metal.

 -- Eighty-nine people are killed.
-Gunmen fire upon people as they lay on the floor, killing execution-style, recounts one concertgoer.

 -- 12:20 a.m. - French police storm the Bataclan.
 Three terrorists are killed during the police counterassault.
 One by police gunfire and the explosives he is wearing.
 The other two activate their suicide belts and are killed as police raid the concert hall.